Snowflake-Coder-H2o/Organized-blooket-Hacks/README.md

 If you belive your code is being used make an issue then do @Snowflake-Coder-H2o , I will either remove it or give credits, whichever one you want me to do.

+IF THE HACKS ARE DOWN AND NOT WORKING RIGHT AWAY ITS BECAUSE MY REPO WAS REMOVED BY GLIZ BECAUSE HE THOUGHT IT WAS USING HIS CODE.
+BUT FROM FURTHER INSPECTION It WAS ALL MINE AND ZASTIC'S

 I dont want to have to deal with any legal consequences